BoothGroup/Vayesta/docs/source/tutorials/tutorials/solids.rst

 .. literalinclude:: diamond.py
    :lines: 35-38

-important to notice is that the **IAO** fragmentation method has been used, together with a **sym_factor=2** variable, since the diamond unit cell there are two C atoms per unit cell.
+important to notice is that the **IAO** fragmentation method has been used, together with a **sym_factor=2** variable, since the diamond unit cell has two C atoms per unit cell.